RicoJia/ricojia.github.io/_posts/2022/2022-01-28-deep-learning-pytorch-basics.markdown

 ## Advanced Topics

-- In a custom module, write code for training mode and eval mode:
+### In a custom module, write code for training mode and eval mode

 ```python
 class MyDummy(torch.nn.Module):